 The UGA campus bus system provides free campus bus service for students, faculty, and staff.
 The University also has an agreement with Athens Transit Service that allows University students to ride any of the regularly scheduled ATS buses free of charge.

 The University of Georgia

 Terry College students enjoy the best of both worlds.
 On one hand, the business school is small and personal — professors know students’ names and the alumni network is visibly active on campus.
-On the other hand, The University of Georgia is a major university with some of the best sports teams and most advanced academic resources available.
+On the other hand, The University of Georgia is a major university with some of the best sports teams and most sophisticated academic resources available.

 Miller Learning Center